The quest for the best ice hockey player in the world

 3. Mario Lemieux

 Mario Lemieux, also known as “The Magnificent One”, was the center for the Pittsburgh Penguins.
 He spent his entire career with the Penguins; however, he had to take a hiatus from 1997 to 2000 to focus on health issues.
-During this period, Lemieux was diagnosed with Hodgkin’s lymphoma, causing him to miss the entire 1994-1995 season.
+During this period, Lemieux was diagnosed with Hodgkin’s lymphoma, causing him to miss the 1994–95 season.
 Injuries plagued Lemieux throughout his successful career.
 Out of a possible 1,430 regular-season games, he could only play 915.

 2. Gordie Howe

 Gordie Howe, nicknamed “Mr. Hockey”, is one of the greatest NHL players of all time.
 He began his career with the Detroit Red Wings in 1946, playing as a right winger.
 Howe played for the Red Wings until 1971, establishing himself as a dominant force in the NHL.
 He then moved to the Houston Aeros, a team in the newly established rival league, the WHA.
 Howe played for the Aeros until 1977 and then moved to the New England Whalers for two seasons.
-He played his final professional season with the Whalers, who later renamed to Hartford Whalers upon the NHL-WHA merger.
+He played his final professional season with the Whalers, who were later renamed the Hartford Whalers upon the NHL-WHA merger.

 Howe played professional hockey for an incredible 26 seasons in the NHL and six seasons in the WHA, totaling 2,186 games.
 He holds the NHL record for most seasons played and is second all-time in NHL goals scored.
 Howe won six Art Ross Trophies, four of which were in consecutive seasons.
 He also won four Stanley Cups and six Hart Memorial Trophies.
-He was selected to 23 All-Star Games over five decades.
+He was selected for 23 All-Star Games over five decades.

 Some of Howe’s records remain unbroken, including the most NHL regular-season games played with one team in a career.
 He is the player with the most consecutive seasons scoring 20 or more goals in NHL history.
 His impact on the sport extends beyond statistics, as he was revered for his durability, skill, and longevity.